Extinctions: Georges Cuvier

 of animals.
 He then used that knowledge to interpret fossils with unprecedented

 insight.
 Legend has it that sometimes even a few fragments of bones were

 enough for him to reconstruct the complete anatomy of a previously unknown

 A few earlier naturalists, such as Buffon,

 had argued that species might become extinct.
-But for many people
+But for some people

 in Cuvier's day, the idea of extinction

 was religiously troubling.
 If God had created all of nature according